 If you decide just to blow off this requirement - after all, you got into business so you could throw off the shackles of bureaucracy - you might get away with your omission.
-But if the Internal Revenue Service examines your return, and you've ignored Section 446, the IRS gets to do your accounting the way it wants.
+But if the Internal Revenue Service (IRS) examines your return and you've ignored Section 446, the IRS gets to do your accounting the way it wants.
 And the IRS way means that you pay more in taxes and that you also pay taxes earlier than you would have otherwise.

-A second reason exists for maintaining an accounting system, too.
-And here, I sort of go out on an editorial limb, but I'm going to do it anyway.
-My strong belief - backed by a couple of decades of business experience and close-hand observations of several hundred business clients - is that you can't successfully manage your business without a decent accounting system.
-Success requires the ability to accurately measure profits or losses and the ability to reasonably estimate your financial condition.
+Here's the second reason for maintaining an accounting system.
+I sort of go out on an editorial limb, but I'm going to do it anyway.
+My strong belief - backed by over 25 years of business experience and close-hand observations of several hundred business clients - is that you can't successfully manage your business without a decent accounting system.
+Success requires accurately measuring profits or losses and reasonably estimating your financial condition.